beeradmoore/EdgeTweaker/docs/microsoft-edge-policies.md

   ### BeforeunloadEventCancelByPreventDefaultEnabled

-  #### Control the behavior for the cancel dialog produced by the beforeunload event
+  #### Control the behavior for the cancel dialog produced by the beforeunload event (obsolete)

+  >OBSOLETE: This policy is obsolete and doesn't work after Microsoft Edge 130.
   #### Supported versions:

-  - On Windows and macOS since 118 or later
+  - On Windows and macOS since 118, until 130

   #### Description